 This weekend we traveled to the Nevada desert and were probably going a bit too fast on a dirt road.
 All it takes is a sharp rock and BOOM there goes your tire which is exactly what happened.

-Fortunately it was the rear tire and after the blowout we came to a quick stop.
-That didn’t keep the rim from getting messed up as it was dented on a couple edges.
+Fortunately, it was the rear tire and after the blowout, we came to a quick stop.
+That didn’t keep the rim from getting messed up as it was dented on a couple of edges.

 After you’ve come to a safe stop make sure you are pulled off to the side of the road as far as you can and if you have them place orange safety triangles or cones behind you or raise your hood to signal to other motorists that you have broken down so they slow down.

 Spare tires are typically located in a well in the trunk beneath the carpet.
 The jack and tire iron will be there as well.
 In some vehicles, the spare tire is located in the rear storage area or under the vehicle or attached to the rear door.
 It’s best to periodically check your spare for air and any tire damage such as rot.

 I’ve found it’s best to loosen the lug nuts first before lifting the tire off the ground.
 You can pull with more force without worrying about the vehicle falling off the jack or the wheel moving.